Authors & Events

-Tomie dePaola was born in Meriden, Connecticut, in 1934 to a family of Irish and Italian background.
-By the time he could hold a pencil, he knew what his life’s work would be.
+Tomie dePaola was born in Meriden, Connecticut, in 1934, to a family of Irish and Italian background.
 His determination to create books for children led to a BFA from Pratt Institute in Brooklyn, New York, and an MFA from the California College of Arts & Crafts in Oakland, California.

-He names Fra Angelico and Giotto, Georges Rouault, and Ben Shahn as major influences on his work, but he soon found his own unique style.
-His particular way with color, line, detail, and design have earned him many of the most prestigious awards in his field, among them a Caldecott Honor Award for Strega Nona, the Smithsonian Medal from the Smithsonian Institution, the Kerlan Award from the University of Minnesota for his “singular attainment in children’s literature,” the Catholic Library Association’s Regina Medal for his “continued distinguished contribution,” and the University of Southern Mississippi Medallion.
+His particular way with color, line, detail, and design have earned him many of the most prestigious awards in his field, among them a Caldecott Honor Award for Strega Nona, the Smithsonian Medal, the Kerlan Award from the University of Minnesota for his “singular attainment in children’s literature,” the Catholic Library Association’s Regina Medal for his “continued distinguished contribution,” and the University of Southern Mississippi Medallion.
 He was also the 1990 United States nominee for the Hans Christian Andersen Medal for illustration, and received the Laura Ingalls Wilder Award for lifetime contribution to children’s literature in 2011.

-Tomie lives in an interesting house in New Hampshire with his four dogs.
+DePaola lives in an interesting house in New Hampshire with his four dogs.
 His studio is in a large renovated 200-year-old barn.